wp-plugins/add-to-any/README.txt

 If you use the Facebook Like, Twitter Tweet or Google +1 buttons in an HTML5 theme, note that the button iframes use the `scrolling` attribute, which is valid XHTML but the attribute has been deprecated in HTML5.
 It's needed to prevent scrollbars from appearing over the Like, Tweet, and +1 buttons inside of the iframes.

 Regardless of circumstances for passing W3C tests, the plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
-Both <a href="http://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="http://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> are taken very seriously.
+Both <a href="http://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="http://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> compatibility are taken seriously.

 = How can I move the plugin's inline CSS into my theme's main external stylesheet? =